MDPvis/MDPvis.github.io/README.md

 In the MDPvis user interface, each control will be grouped into panels for the reward, model (transition function), and policy.

-## /rollouts?QUERY
+## /trajectories?QUERY

-When requesting Monte Carlo rollouts, MDPvis will send the current set of parameters as defined in the initialization and assigned in the user interface.
+When requesting Monte Carlo trajectories, MDPvis will send the current set of parameters as defined in the initialization and assigned in the user interface.
 The job of the domain bridge is to map the parameters of the user interface into parameters to invoke the simulator.
 After simulations have completed, the data should be JSON serialized.
 An example of the data in Python is:

     return [
         [